PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling: Introduction

 Novel imaging and genomics methods have enabled high-throughput small molecule and genetic perturbation technology with rich imaging and single cell gene expression measurements \citep{Zhang2025,dixit2016perturb,chandrasekaran2023jump}.
 However despite these advances, the space of potential small molecule and genetic perturbations remains massive, especially since perturbations depend on covariates such as cell type and many key cell state shifts only occur in response to multiple perturbations \citep{watanabe2019combinatorial,wei2009klf4}.

 Machine learning models that can predict counterfactual response to perturbations are thus valuable in unlocking in-silico screens that can prioritize the most promising sets of perturbations for experimental testing.
-To this end, significant benchmarking efforts have emerged in the literature space, with PerturBench~\citep{wu2024perturbench} being a representative example.
-Its novel rank-based metrics have been widely adopted in the field, for example in the first annual virtual cell competition~\citep{roohani2025virtual}.
-We provide background information on PerturBench in Section~\ref{sec:perturbench_background}.
+To this end, significant benchmarking efforts have emerged in the literature space, for example PerturBench~\citep{wu2024perturbench}.
+Its novel rank-based metrics have been widely adopted in the field, for example in the first annual Virtual Cell Challenge (ARC VCC,~\citet{roohani2025virtual}).
+We provide background information on PerturBench and the Virtual Cell Challenge in Section~\ref{sec:perturbench_background}.

 Empirical results from PerturBench show that, surprisingly, simpler model variants could outperform more complex versions.
 For example, ablating the adversarial loss from CPA \citep{lotfollahi2023predicting} and the sparsity constraint from SAMS-VAE \citep{bereket2023modelling} improve \transfer{} task performance.
 This suggests that while strong inductive biases are interesting from a modelling perspective and can be performant in specific test settings, design choices should be rigorously ablated as simpler algorithms can generalize better in practice.